Labour market information in English

 Facts

-There is currently a bigger modernization effort regarding the labour market statistics in Nav.
-As a result of the modernization, the statistical solutions that safeguard labour market statistics must be adapted and eventually re-established with data from new data processing systems.
+As a result of the modernisation, the statistical solutions that handle labour market statistics must be adapted and eventually re-established with data from new subject systems.
+This means that there will be adjustments and possible disruptions in labour market statistics for a period to come.

-Conclusion: The situation in the labor market has not changed much from March to April.
-Although the figures may give the impression that the number of completely unemployed has decreased from the previous month, this is within the uncertainty of the figures for April.
-Therefore, it is uncertain whether the decrease in the figures is a real decrease.
+The situation in the labor market had not changed much from March to April.
+Although the figures may give the impression that the number of completely unemployed decreased from the previous month, this is within the uncertainty of the figures for April.